Contact informationFarm Address:

 Secondary Contact: Logan Tweardy

 Internship informationGeneral Farm Description: ShireFolk Farm is a family-owned and operated farm in Central Virginia that offers pastured proteins and naturally grown produce and mushrooms to several Richmond and Charlottesville area markets, as well as select stores and restaurants.
-We raise chickens, ducks, turkeys and lamb, (starting with hogs this year, too!) on pasture for meat, we have an egg laying flock of 300+, and we have about acre of garden in permanent raised beds, as well as high tunnel production space for greens and tomatoes.
+We raise chicken, turkey and lamb, (occasionally ducks and hogs, too) on pasture for meat, we have an egg laying flock of 300+, and we have about 3/4 acre of garden in permanent raised beds, as well as high tunnel production space for greens and tomatoes.

 Number of Internship Available: 2